Vault Features | 2025 Features | Autodesk

 Comprehensive process template library

 Increase productivity using the Fusion Manage Template Library, a collection of free, ready-to-implement business processes with pre-configured workspaces to reduce implementation time.
-Easily customize and adapt each business process to meet your organization’s needs.
+Easily customise and adapt each business process to meet your organisation’s needs.

 Mobile app